|KEY WORD : art history / paintings|

 the foreground in these pictures.
 Also sometimes referred to as kubomi-e

 窪み絵 (hollow concave picture), because of the impression of recession

 in space.
 The knowledge of perspective necessary for three-dimensional depictions

 was probably gained through Chinese translations of European books on perspective,

 one such book is known to have arrived in Japan by 1739.

 Okumura Masanobu 奥村政信 (1686-1764) claimed in the margins of his uki-e prints to be the originator ganso 元祖 of this type of print.
 Early prints from the mid 1740's by Masanobu and others such as Nishimura Shigenaga 西村重長 (?-1756) usually depict the interior of buildings such as *kabuki 歌舞伎 theaters.
 Members of the Torii school *Toriiha 鳥居派, which was closely associated with the kabuki world, are also known for uki-e, particularly of theater interiors.

 A second vogue for perspective pictures began with the increased import of the karakuri 絡繰 apparatus around 1750: these were convex lenses through which to view a certain kind of perspective picture imported mainly from the Netherlands.
 These prints are now generally referred to as *megane-e 眼鏡絵, which are considered by some to be a category of uki-e.
 In the Edo period, however, no distinction was made between pictures using the nozoki karakuri 覗絡繰 apparatus and those which did not.
-For a further discussion of this apparatus, and later perspective prints see the entry on megane-e.
+For a further discussion of this apparatus, and later perspective prints, see megane-e.